Applied Learning Opportunities

 Leadership Fellows develop their leadership skills by applying them in a variety of contexts:

-- Top Dawg Case Competition: This internal case competition does double duty as an opportunity for all students to develop their strategic thinking, leadership abilities, and presentation skills, as well as to meet one of the requirements to earn an MBA Leadership Fellows certificate.
+- Dawgs on Top Case Competition: This internal case competition does double duty as an opportunity for all students to develop their strategic thinking, leadership abilities, and presentation skills, as well as to meet one of the requirements to earn an MBA Leadership Fellows certificate.
 As members of a company’s executive team, students make real-time business decisions that must serve diverse stakeholders—a Board of Directors, customers, community members, suppliers, and government entities—while preserving the company’s reputation and viability.

 Experiential Learning Opportunities